skupperproject/skupper-example-tcp-echo/README.md

    skupper expose --port 9090 deployment tcp-go-echo skupper connection-token ${HOME}/tcp-echo/public_secret.yaml
    ```

+   Please Note: The connection token contains a secret and should only be shared with trusted sites.

 3. In the private cluster, create the private namespace :